How to Create a Custom Workflow in FuzzForge

 backend/toolbox/workflows/{workflow_name}/

-├── metadata.yaml # Workflow metadata and configuration
+├── metadata.yaml # Workflow metadata and configuration (must include vertical field)

 └── requirements.txt # Additional Python dependencies (optional)